cloudflare/cloudflare-docs/products/rules/src/content/transform/use-cases.md

 # Common use cases

-This page includes examples of URL Rewrite Rules and HTTP Header Modification Rules that address common use cases.
+This page includes examples of URL Rewrite Rules and HTTP Request Header Modification Rules that address common use cases.

 ---